lucasfurno/docs_en/first-steps/index.md

 4. Fill in the requested fields;

-   >Check below the fields to be filled and then click on *Save*, to save your settings.
+   >Check the fields to be filled and then click on *Save*, to save your settings.

 Enter the following fields: